Qarj/log-parsed-json/README.md

 ## Usage - canParseJson

-Returns true or false based on if `toString()` would return a valid JSON string.
+Returns true or false based on if `repairJson()` would return a valid JSON string.

 ```javascript
 const { canParseJson } = require('log-parsed-json');